Karen Sparks' house

 The house was torn down at some point in 1985 to make way for a new four-story apartment block called Westwood Apartments.

-Where did Karen Sparks Epley live?
+Karen Sparks Epley attack location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates